 Set your budget

 First, decide the maximum you want to spend on a gift.
 If you are looking to attend a fancy anniversary celebration party to mark a milestone gold or silver wedding anniversary you will likely want to spend more, though the rules are not strict and traditionally less significant years of marriage may be as important to the couple and their family if there has been triumph over adversity.
-Once you have a budget, a search online for a gift can be made simpler with the upper limit set on online retail sites so that options are all relevant.
+Once you have a budget, a search online for a gift can be made simpler with the upper limit set on online retail sites so that options are all relevant and if all else fails the perfect gift card works for everyone.

 Consider the occasion

 Your gift to a best friend for their birthday may not be suitable as a gift to be opened in front of family at a graduation party.
-Choose a gift that is appropriate for the occasion, with milestone events usually marked with lasting gifts to be treasured rather than fun gifts connected with an “in” joke that are commonly given between friends.
+Choose a gift that is appropriate for the occasion, for example for marine homecoming you should choose personalized marine corps gifts, with milestone events usually marked with lasting gifts to be treasured rather than fun gifts connected with an “in” joke that is commonly given between friends.

 You can still have fun with your gift-giving even for major events like weddings or religious ceremonies as long as the gift delivers the message of love, respect, gratitude or another positive feeling that you want it to.
 Choose your gift in their favourite colour or perhaps a gift that you can add to over the years.
 This could be a pair of earrings for her birthday followed by a necklace at the winter holidays and another set of earrings in a different colour for Mother’s Day or other celebrations.